EmployersIndividuals

 5. Upskill with Multiverse and future-proof your career

-On the other hand, individuals who engage in digital upskilling tend to earn more, experience job satisfaction, and progress in their preferred career paths.
-Apart from these benefits, upskilling is becoming increasingly crucial to remain competitive in the job market throughout the next decade.
+Individuals who engage in digital upskilling tend to earn more, experience increased job satisfaction, and progress further in their preferred career paths.
+Apart from these benefits, upskilling is becoming increasingly crucial to remain competitive in the job market throughout the next decade and beyond.

-To show you how to future-proof your career without quitting your job, we'll cover the following:
+Interested in learning how you can future-proof your career without quitting your job?
+Then read on.
+Below, we'll cover the following:

 What is upskilling?